LLNL/Umpire/docs/sphinx/tutorial/allocators.rst

    :end-before: _sphinx_tag_tut_getAllocator_end
    :language: C++

 This "add-on" allocator will also be built with the same memory resource.
-More on this in the next section.
+More on memory resources in the next section.
 Additionally, once you have an :class:`umpire::Allocator` you can use it to allocate and deallocate memory:

 .. literalinclude:: ../../../examples/tutorial/tut_allocator.cpp
    :start-after: _sphinx_tag_tut_allocate_start